jmurrah/FuzzOps-FALL2025-SQA/README.md

 - `screenshots/` - Folder that contains all screenshots that showing execution of forensics, fuzzing, and continuous integration
 - `SQA-REPO.md` - Report describing what activities we performed and what we have learned

+NOTE: When errors/bugs are found during fuzzing, our CI pipeline will FAIL (this is expected).

 ## Project Overview